 FPV Over 4G / LTE Networks

-In 2016, a new live video, which transmits over the 4G / LTE network providing an unlimited range and low latency video was announced.
-This drone technology is the Sky Drone FPV 2 and comprises of a camera module, a data module and a 4G / LTE modem.
+In 2016, a new live video, which transmits over the 4G / LTE network, providing an unlimited range and low latency video was announced.
+This drone technology was released on the Sky Drone FPV 2 and comprises of a camera module, a data module and a 4G / LTE modem.

 Firmware And Flight Assistant Port

-A very simple description of a drone is that it is a flying computer with a camera or sensor attached.
+A very simple description of a UAV drone is that it is a flying computer with a camera or sensor attached.
 Like computers, drones have firmware software, which send commands to the physical components in the aircraft or remote controller.

 LED Flight Indicators